 - Completion of the research methods requirement by spring semester of a student’s junior year.
-NOTE: Any course other than COMM 210 or COMM 498 that is intended to be used to fulfill the research methods requirement must be approved by the faculty research track advisor, with pre-approval strongly recommended.
+NOTE: Any course other than COMM 210 that is intended to be used to fulfill the research methods requirement must be approved by the faculty research track advisor, with pre-approval strongly recommended.

-- In addition to the five courses described above, the remaining six intermediate and advanced Communication courses and three cognate courses required for the major should be selected in consultation with a student’s faculty “research track advisor.”
+- In addition to the five courses described above, the remaining six Communication major elective courses and three Non-Comm elective courses from other departments required for the major should be selected in consultation with a student’s faculty “research track advisor.”
 These must include the following four courses (taken in senior year), which collectively fulfill the four advanced courses required of all Communication majors:

 - COMM 522: Introduction to Communication Research (fall of senior year).

 - COMM 5XX (number pending): A two semester advanced thesis sequence designed specifically for students in the research track.
 These guided-research courses will typically be taken with a student’s faculty research track advisor and can be used to fulfill two of the required four “advanced Communication courses.”